How to visit the Grotto at Capo Caccia (Alghero)

 La scala del Cabirol (Cabirol steps)

 The staircase was built in 1954 to provide access to the caves that until then were only accessible by sea and consists of over 600 steps.
 The staircase built on the rocky walls of the promontory offers a splendid view of the bay and a spectacular access to the caves.
-To consider before tackling it: 656 steps down and 656 steps to climb!
+To consider before tackling it: 654 steps down and 654 steps to climb, which in total are…..well, a lot of steps!

 Boat excursions

-The Linea Grotte boat service offers only a transport from Alghero to the Caves.
+The Linea Grotte boat service offers transport from Alghero to the Caves.
 Enjoy the trip on the way while you can admire the entire coastal around Alghero.
-If you still want to do some other more active excursions, you can try kayaking.
+If you want to do some other more active excursions, you can try these nice options too.

-For those who love diving there are some other underwater caves near Capo Caccia:
+For diving enthusiasts, there are other underwater caves in the vicinity of Capo Caccia.

-- the most famous the gigantic Green Cave – grotta verde.
+- The most famous is the gigantic Green Grotto.
 Its rocky walls can only be visited by expert cave divers.
-A pond on the bottom returns a green light.
-Its environments, once dry, were a place of worship and a funerary site from the 6th millennium BC. to the Middle Ages.
+A small lake at the bottom reflects a greenish light.
+Its chambers, once dry, were a place of worship and a burial site from the 6th millennium BC to the Middle Ages.

-In front of Capo Caccia stands the most photographed on instagram the Foradada island (pierced island), which takes its name from the tunnel that goes through it from side to side
+Facing Capo Caccia stands the most photographed island on Instagram, Foradada Island (the pierced island), named after the tunnel that crosses it from side to side, inside which lies the Palombi Cave.